mgutz/dat/README.md

 BenchmarkVaryingLengthSqlBinary8K       2000        789884 ns/op      131820 B/op         52 allocs/op
 ```

 Interpolation performs roughly the same across the board with `[]byte`.
-This is as expected,
+This is expected,
 `dat` passes through any SQL with `[]byte` arguments to the driver as-is.
 The extra allocation is
 for the interpolated identity result.